Mount Joy man killed in Tuesday evening crash

 MARIETTA, Pa.
 (WHTM) - Police in Lancaster County say a Mount Joy man was killed in a crash Tuesday evening on Rout 441 in East Donegal Township.

-Police say both vehicles collided, and a 56-year-old man from Mount Joy, who was driving the Element was killed.
+Police say both vehicles collided and a 56-year-old man from Mount Joy who was driving the Honda was killed.

 A 37-year-old driver of the pickup truck was injured and taken to a local hospital.